lara-zeus/zeus/README.md

 ## Configuration

 ### Layout
-- create your first layout and set the slug in the 'zeus-rain' config file.
+- create your first layout and set the slug in the 'AdminPanelProvider' file:
+    ```php
+    RainPlugin::make()
+        ->defaultLayout('home-page')
+    ```
+ the default is: `home-page`.

-- create your navigation and set the slug in the 'Zeus' config file.
+- create your navigation and set the slug in the 'zeus.php' config file. the default is: `home-nav`

 ### Build assets
 run